-The National Roads Development Guide, adopted by the Council as its road standards, is relative to the consideration of the application and the following comments take due cognisance of that document.
+The National Roads Development Guide, adopted by the Council as its road standards, is relative to the consideration of the application and the following comments take due coanisance of that document.

 The site is located on land which sits within the Montrose conservation area.
 The application proposes to develop the site into a small 2-bedroom house with an open courtyard for vehicle parking and amenity space.

-The submitted application form indicates that there will be a reduction in the number of off-street car parking spaces from two to one.
-The submitted drawing no. JDC-1881-A100-PL shows that the proposed dwelling will have two bedrooms.
+The submitted application form indicates that there will be a reduction in the number of off-street car parking spaces from two to one but the submitted plan, drawing number JDC-1881-A100-PL shows that two vehicle parking spaces will be provided which meets the council's requirements for car parking.